delta-io/delta/protocol_rfcs/managed-commits.md

 The `_delta_log/_commits` directory may contain uncommitted delta files.
 The [commit-owner](#commit-owner) is the source of truth about which of those delta files map to committed versions.
 Refer to [managed commits](#managed-commits) for more details.

+~~Delta files use new-line delimited JSON format, where every action is stored as a single line JSON document.
+A delta file, `n.json`, contains an atomic set of [_actions_](#Actions) that should be applied to the previous table state, `n-1.json`, in order to the construct `n`th snapshot of the table.
+An action changes one aspect of the table's state, for example, adding or removing a file.~~

-Delta files use newline-delimited JSON format, where every action is stored as a single line JSON document.
+<ins>Delta files use newline-delimited JSON format, where every action is stored as a single line JSON document.
 A delta file, corresponding to version `n`, contains an atomic set of [_actions_](#Actions) that should be applied to the previous table state, corresponding to `n-1`, in order to construct the `n`th snapshot of the table.
-An action changes one aspect of the table's state, for example, adding or removing a file.
+An action changes one aspect of the table's state, for example, adding or removing a file.</ins>

 ### Metadata Cleanup

 > ***Change to [existing section](https://github.com/delta-io/delta/blob/master/PROTOCOL.md#metadata-cleanup)***

-The _delta_log directory grows over time as more and more commits and checkpoints are accumulated.
-Implementations are recommended to delete expired commits and checkpoints in order to reduce the directory size.
-The following steps could be used to do cleanup of the DeltaLog directory:
-1. Identify a threshold (in days) uptil which we want to preserve the deltaLog.
-Let's refer to midnight UTC of that day as `cutOffTimestamp`.
-The newest commit not newer than the `cutOffTimestamp` is the `cutoffCommit`, because a commit exactly at midnight is an acceptable cutoff.
-We want to retain everything including and after the `cutoffCommit`.
 2. Identify the newest checkpoint that is not newer than the `cutOffCommit`.
 A checkpoint at the `cutOffCommit` is ideal, but an older one will do.
 Lets call it `cutOffCheckpoint`.
    We need to preserve the `cutOffCheckpoint` and all commits after it, because we need them to enable time travel for commits between `cutOffCheckpoint` and the next available checkpoint.
-   - **If no checkpoint can be found, do not proceed with metadata cleanup as there is nothing to cleanup.**
+    - <ins>If no `cutOffCheckpoint` can be found, do not proceed with metadata cleanup as there is nothing to cleanup.</ins>
-3. Delete all [delta log entries](#delta-log-entries and [checkpoint files](#checkpoints) before the `cutOffCheckpoint` checkpoint.
+3. Delete all [delta log entries](#delta-log-entries) and [checkpoint files](#checkpoints) before the `cutOffCheckpoint` checkpoint.
 Also delete all the [log compaction files](#log-compaction-files) having startVersion <= `cutOffCheckpoint`'s version.
-4. Now read all the available [checkpoints](#checkpoints-1) in the _delta_log directory and identify the corresponding [sidecar files](#sidecar-files).
-These sidecar files need to be protected.
-5. List all the files in `_delta_log/_sidecars` directory, preserve files that are less than a day old (as of midnight UTC), to not break in-progress checkpoints.
-Also preserve the referenced sidecar files identified in Step-4 above.
-Delete everything else.
+    - <ins>Also delete all the [un-backfilled commit files](#commit-files) having version <= `cutOffCheckpoint`'s version from the `_delta_log/_commits` directory.</ins>